 Amazon recommends that your videos be short and informative—between 15–30 seconds.
 A well-done video ad tells the potential customer everything they need to know about the product within the first few seconds through effective visuals and subtitles.

 Before creating your product video ad, make sure you review Amazon’s guidelines on video creation—otherwise, you risk having your video rejected.

 Unless you’re a skilled videographer, we recommend you hire a professional to shoot and edit your video ad.
-The Jungle Scout Market is the best place to find talented Amazon freelancers to create an informative and creative product video for your brand.
+You can find talented Amazon freelancers around the web to create an informative and creative product video for your brand.

 Best Practices for Product Video Ads

 - Create a demonstrative video about your product that answers all your customers’ questions